The Destination: Jackson Hole

 By virtue of these national parks and protected areas of the American West including the National Elk Refuge and three National Forests, 97% of the land in Teton County, Wyoming, is undeveloped - preserving the wild and open nature of this destination forever.

 With such magnificent mountains and rivers - including the iconic Snake River - recreational activities are limitless.
-From thrilling whitewater rafting and alpine skiing, to serene moments horseback riding and hiking by placid alpine lake, there is something for everyone in Jackson Hole.
+From thrilling whitewater rafting and alpine skiing, to serene moments horseback riding and hiking by placid alpine lakes, there is something for everyone in Jackson Hole.

 In the center of all this wildlife and activity is the town of Jackson and The Wort Hotel.
 Located just one half-block from the Town Square and iconic famous Antler Arches, The Wort is a short walk to art galleries, boutiques, restaurants and nightlife.
 The Wort Hotel is only 10 miles from the Jackson Hole Airport and 15 minutes from Jackson Hole Mountain Resort and provides a complimentary ski shuttle.